 1 Scope

-The present document describes a general description of the physical layer of the E-UTRA.
-The present document also describes the document structure of the 3GPP physical layer specifications, i.e. TS 36.200 series .
-The TS 36.200 series specifies the Uu and Un points for the 3G LTE mobile system, and defines the minimum level of specifications required for basic connections in terms of mutual connectivity and compatibility.
+The present document describes a general description of the physical layer of the E-UTRA and MF.
+The present document also describes the document structure of the 3GPP physical layer specifications, i.e. 3GPP TS 36.200 series and the MFA physical layer specifications, i.e., TS 36.200 series.
+The TS 36.200 series specifies the Uu and Un points for the 3G LTE and MF mobile system, and defines the minimum level of specifications required for basic connections in terms of mutual connectivity and compatibility.

 2 References